nuclio/community/design-proposals/new-data-binding.md

 On the other hand `DoAsync(waitgroup)` operation will not block and return a request object which can be read later,
 The waitgroup id will allow waiting for all the operations with the same Id using the `Wait(waitgroup)` operation.

-for Get or Read operations do not block, the command returns a dataset object which can be read later.
+for Get or Read operations do not block, the command returns a dataset/iterator object which can be read later.

 ## Object